Back to news

 LEGEND OF THE FLYING DUTCHMAN

 First discovered by Portuguese explorer Bartholomeu Dias in 1488, the Cape Point also offers a rich maritime history and is now a protected World Heritage Site.
-Initially named Cabo Tormentoso, or the Cape of Storms, the point is known for its treacherous and challenging waters, proving its cunning through the 26 sunken ships that now lay here eternally.
+Initially named Cabo Tormentoso, or the Cape of Storms, the point is known for its treacherous and challenging waters, proving its cunning through the 26 sunken ships that now lie here eternally.

 Legend of the Flying Dutchman Ship

-The ships sails were shredded, waves flooded the deck, and the terrified crew pleaded for van der Decken to turn around, but the captain refused to submit to the elements.
+The ship's sails were shredded, waves flooded the deck, and the terrified crew pleaded for van der Decken to turn around, but the captain refused to submit to the elements.
 He lashed himself to the wheel and swore that he would sail around Cape Point, even if it took him until Doomsday.

-The ship inevitably went down, but as the story goes, van der Decken’s wish to round the point was finally granted that night, as he and his crew have now been completing the treacherous journey for over three-and-a-half centuries.
+The ship inevitably went down, but as the story goes, van der Decken’s wish to round the point was finally granted that night, as he and his crew had now been completing the treacherous journey for over three-and-a-half centuries.

-The ship has since been immortalised by mariners’ accounts and by a number of sightings over the past centuries; of a ghostly ship that glows red in the night and has a crazed captain at its helm.
+The ship has since been immortalised by mariners’ accounts and by a number of sightings over the past centuries of a ghostly ship that glows red in the night and has a crazed captain at its helm.
 The phantom ship is also said to let down row-boats with ghostly men aboard that approach passers-by, desperately seeking a Good Samaritan to take their letters back home to their loved ones.
 Legend has it that the poor folk who entertain these pleas are then themselves eternally doomed.

 City Sightseeing's Cape Point Explorer Bus